multimediaeval/multimediaeval.github.io/_editions/2020/tasks/medico.md

 #### Data
 The dataset contains 1,000 polyp images and their corresponding ground truth mask.
 The datasets were collected from real routine clinical examinations at Vestre Viken Health Trust (VV) in Norway by expert gastroenterologists.
 The VV is the collaboration of the four hospitals that provide healthcare service to 470,000 peoples.
 The resolution of images varies from 332✕487 to 1920✕1072 pixels.
 Some of the images contain green thumbnail in the lower-left corner of the images showing  the position marking from the ScopeGuide (Olympus).
 The training dataset can be downloaded from [https://datasets.simula.no/kvasir-seg/](https://datasets.simula.no/kvasir-seg/).

 The test dataset is now released.
-It can be downloaded from [https://drive.google.com/file/d/1uP2W2g0iCCS3T6Cf7TPmNdSX4gayOrv2/view?usp=sharing](https://drive.google.com/file/d/1uP2W2g0iCCS3T6Cf7TPmNdSX4gayOrv2/view?usp=sharing).

 #### Evaluation Methodology
 The task will use mean Intersection over Union (mIoU) or Jaccard index as an evaluation metric, which is a standard metric for all medical segmentation task.
 If the teams have the same mIoU values, then the teams will be further evaluated on the basis of the higher value of the dice coefficient.
 We strongly recommend calculating other standard evaluation metrics such as dice coefficient, precision, recall, F2, and frame per second (FPS) for a comprehensive evaluation.